wavefrontHQ/docs/pages/doc/authentication.md

 summary: Learn how to enable authentication and multi-tenant authentication.
 ---

-Wavefront supports authentication through your identity provider (IdP).
+Wavefront supports authentication through many identity provider (IdP).
 * For several popular IdPs, we support integrations.
-* Starting with release 2020.38, the integration includes steps for setting up [self-service SAML SSO](auth_self_service_sso.html).
+* The integrations include steps for setting up [self-service SAML SSO](auth_self_service_sso.html).

 Most Wavefront customers use single-tenant authentication.
 If your company wants to set up different tenants for different teams, a multi-tenant setup might make sense.

-{% include note.html content="Switching tenants in multi-tenant environments require the extra steps listed below." %}
+{% include note.html content="Switching tenants in multi-tenant environments require [the extra steps listed below](#switching-tenants-in-multi-tenant-environments)." %}

 ## Single-Tenant Authentication

 Most Wavefront administrators set up authentication in their environment by setting up SSO using an identity provider (IdP).
-Authentication integrations with the following IdPs are predifined:
+Authentication integrations with the following IdPs are predefined.
+SSO setup with other IdPs is also possible.

 * [ADFS](adfs.html)
 * [Azure AD](azure_ad.html)
 * [Google](google.html)